DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

     Australia, 2013.

 [^50]: R. Morsillo, ‘Affordable Broadband for All Australians’,
-    *Telecommunications Journal of Australia* 62 5 (2012): 78.1-78.16.
+    *Telecommunications Journal of Australia* 62.5 (2012): 78.1-78.16.

     S. Ewing and J. Thomas, *The Internet in Australia*, Brisbane: ARC Centre of Excellence for Creative Industries and Innovation, 2010.

-[^51]: Administered by the former department of Families, Health,
+[^51]: Administered by the former Department of Families, Housing,
-    Community Services and Indigenous Affiars (FaHCSIA).
+    Community Services and Indigenous Affairs (FaHCSIA).

 [^52]: T. Correa and I. Pavez, ‘Digital Inclusion in Rural Areas: A
     Qualitative Exploration of Challenges Faced by People from Isolated Communities’, International Communications Association Conference,
     San Juan, 2015, p.
 5.

-[^53]: T. Rowse, ‘Re-Figuring ‘Indigenous Culture”’ in J. Altman and M.
+[^53]: T. Rowse, ‘Re-Figuring “Indigenous Culture”’ in J. Altman and M.
     Hinkson (eds) *Culture Crisis: Anthropology and Politics in Aboriginal Australia*, Sydney: University of New South Wales Press, 2010, p.
 157.